duranbe/vivaplant.ai/README.md

 The deep learning model was trained on AWS Sagemaker and deployed as a dockerized api on AWS ECS.

+The model use transfer learning based on VGG16 with some more layers to classify plants diseases

 ### Team
 - [**Rahuj Raj**](https://www.linkedin.com/in/iamrraj/)